HonorableAnomaly/HonorableAnomaly/README.md

 - 3) Fantasy author updates and news
 -
 - 💞️ I’m collaborating on ... a conversationally savvy C-3P0 chatbot with a group of close developers.
 He's not the most riveting droid yet, but he's coming along.
--
-- 📫 How to reach me ... https://www.linkedin.com/in/ricky-argenbright/

 <!---
 HonorableAnomaly/HonorableAnomaly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.